-Next we recall in Example \ref{eg_fix_n} that for $n=3$, there is no GBF with type $[3, 2p]$ for all $p\ge1049177$ such that $(p-1)/f=8$.
-Thus we use the previous implementation to determine the solubility of \eqref{eq_orig_rel} for all $p<1049177$ and $n\le3$ such that $f=(p-1)/8$ is odd.
-The calculation also costs several hours and shows that \eqref{eq_orig_rel} is not solvable for $n\le3$ and these $p$'s.
-This fact, combined with Proposition \ref{prop_sp_general}, Example \ref{eg_fix_n} and Corollary \ref{cor_8_p}, gives the following \propu{ Let $f=\ord_p(2)$.
-Under GRH, there is no GBF with type $[3, 2p^e]$ for all prime $p$ such that $f=(p-1)/8$ is odd, and $e=1$ or $2^f\not\equiv1\pmod{p^2}$.
+Recall that Example \ref{eg_fix_n} shows that there is no GBF with type $[3, 2p]$ for all $p\ge1049177$ and $(p-1)/f=8$.
+Thus we use the previous implementation to determine the solvability of \eqref{eq_orig_rel} for all $p<1049177$ and $n\le3$ such that $f=(p-1)/8$ is odd.
+The calculation also costs several hours and it shows that \eqref{eq_orig_rel} is not solvable for $n\le3$ and these $p$'s.
+Combining with Proposition \ref{prop_sp_general}, Example \ref{eg_fix_n} and Corollary \ref{cor_8_p}, we obtain the following proposition. \propu{ Let $f=\ord_p(2)$.
+Under GRH, there is no GBF with type $[3, 2p^e]$ for all prime $p$ such that $f=(p-1)/8$ is odd and $\ord_{p^e}(2)=fp^{e-1}$.

-Moreover, if $f$ is not restricted to being odd, these primes are infinitely many under ERH. }